Management Response

 Responsible Deadline Status Comments

-Develop a resource mobilization strategy in consultation with regional and country offices HACRO , regional and country offices 2020/03 Ongoing Resource mobilization initiatives and discussions are currently ongoing at different levels: WDR program, UN Women’s normative and coordination work at global level, COVID-19 programmatic interventions in humanitarian settings and protracted crisis (including the organization of a donor roundtable jointly with OCHA and the development of a global CERF proposal covering humanitarian interventions in 6 country offices), submission of proposals to Japan under the Supplementary Budget support (to support country and regional level work), discussions with US State Department-PRM on the continuation of partnership in 2021.
+Develop a resource mobilization strategy in consultation with regional and country offices HACRO , regional and country offices 2020/03 Overdue-Initiated Resource mobilization initiatives and discussions are currently ongoing at different levels: WDR program, UN Women’s normative and coordination work at global level, COVID-19 programmatic interventions in humanitarian settings and protracted crisis (including the organization of a donor roundtable jointly with OCHA and the development of a global CERF proposal covering humanitarian interventions in 6 country offices), submission of proposals to Japan under the Supplementary Budget support (to support country and regional level work), discussions with US State Department-PRM on the continuation of partnership in 2021.

 Finalize the UNW Humanitarian Strategy, RM strategy and an accompanying detailed response level guidance, including UNW coordination role HACRO 2020/01 Completed A first draft ofhumanitarian strategy is completed in January 2021 in consultations with regional humanitarian advisers and a global UN Women Peace, Security and Humanitarian Action.
 The draft is shared for internal consultation and finalization

 UN Women to conduct internal annual reviews of Gender in Humanitarian Action through its internal annual reporting, and IASC accountability framework reporting.
-HACRO 2020/06 Ongoing UNW to continue its function as IASC Gender Desk, UN Women annual reports. on the Grand Bargain and Agenda for Humanity.
+HACRO 2020/06 Overdue-Initiated UNW to continue its function as IASC Gender Desk, UN Women annual reports. on the Grand Bargain and Agenda for Humanity.
 UNW/UNFPA GiHA Funding study completed.
 The action will be implemented annually end of the first semester.
 First UNW led IASC Gender Accountability Framework report was published.
 Second Accountability Framework report was submitted to the IASC for approval in 2020..Efforts to coordinate more closely with the IASC for the next iteration of the Gender Accountability Framework Report is underway

 Recommendation: Identify the necessary leadership, minimum levels of staffing and office structures for a response-level strategy in humanitarian settings to ensure UN Women can maximize its influence at the country level.